janis-sijanovs/frontend-homework-4/README.md

 This homework involves using Flexbox Grid classes.
 Especially when you're sleepy, having CSS in classes instead of them being in CSS is extremely confusing.
 I start getting lost, not remembering what has a flexbox grid and what doesn't have one.

+I tried using the mobile-first approach for this one too.
+I just felt like it would work better with flexbox grid, since it uses min-width for media queries.

+I also made the burger, but it's not very fancy, just a hidden checkbox.
+If I had more time, I could've added some animations and a better design for the navigation.

 In the end, the whole design ended up very messy, with a few unnecessary helper classes and a bunch of random margins.
 There are no color variables and mixins, even though a lot of text classes have the same properties, so would be easily reusable, but as I said, the time and thinking capacity for this homework was limited, so just threw them in there as is.